-Cataracts is an condition that causes blurred vision and it can lead to blindness.
-However, one study found that a glass of wine actually reduces the risk of one developing cataracts by 43%.
+Cataracts is a condition that causes blurred vision and it can lead to blindness.
+However, one study found that a glass of wine reduces the risk of one developing cataracts by 43%.
 Click here for more eye-healthy foods.

 You might become happier

 Endorphins are the body’s neurotransmitters that help induce feelings of pleasure and relaxation.
 When one consumes a glass of wine, they’re often left feeling relieved, relaxed and happy.

 A glass of wine helps to trigger the release of endorphins, serotonin and dopamine.
 Adequate levels of serotonin and dopamine can help in lowering the risk of anxiety and depression.
 In fact, one study found a link between consuming two to seven glasses of wine a week and lower levels of depression.